learning-zone/python-basics/README.md

 [2, 2, 2]
 Presumably not what the author of the above code intended?

-A workaround is to either create a separate function or to pass the args by name; e.g.:
+A workaround is to either create a separate function or to pass the args by name; e.g.

 ```py
 flist = []
 for i in range(3):